Doctor of Nursing Practice (Post-MSN to DNP)

 This course is designed to prepare the professional chief nurse executive to provide strategic direction for all aspects of nursing care and care delivery operations for multiple clinical departments, hospitals and service lines across the continuum in regional and/or national healthcare systems to provide value.
 Successful completion of PH 1690 as an alternate to NURS 7321.
 Prerequisites: NURS 7320, NURS 7303, NURS 7304.

 NURS 7320.
-Statistical Methods and Data Analysis to Evaluate Healthcare Delivery Systems.
+Statistical Process Control and Quality Improvement Methods.
 3 Credit Hours.

-Students will be introduced to analytical methods for knowledge translation and implementation to evaluate processes that impact system, practice, and patient level outcomes.
-Students will build skills to analyze patient, practice, and outcome data using descriptive statistics, quality improvement tools, and statistical process control.
-Students will examine appropriate models, methods, measures, data sources, and analyses to evaluate healthcare quality and patient outcomes.
-Students will also build capacity to interpret, visualize, and present data to advance practice and improve patient outcomes.
-Prerequisites: Graduate Standing.
+Students will use data analytical and visualization methods for knowledge translation and implementation to evaluate processes that impact system, practice, and patient-level outcomes.
+They will develop skills to analyze patient, practice, and outcome data using descriptive statistics and quality improvement analytics and visualization tools.
+Students will explore appropriate models, methods, measures, data sources, and analyses to evaluate healthcare quality and patient outcomes.
+Students will interpret, visualize and present data to advance practice and patient outcomes.
+Prerequisites: NURS 6380 and NURS 7302.
 Open for Cross Enrollment on Space Available Basis.

 NURS 7322.
 Healthcare Policy Analysis and Advocacy.
 3 Credit Hours.